abhirath-a/nvim/README.md

 - 📦 Preconfigured packages and language servers with native `vim.lsp` api.

 ## Plugins used
+- 📝 `blink.cmp` - for quick and natural feeling autocompletion in the editor.
 - ✨ `fidget.nvim` - for a simple and minimal `vim.notify` replacement
-- 📝 `blink.cmp` - for quick and natural feeling autocompletion in the editor.
 - 🔎 `mini.pick` - for rapid searching and selection.
-- 🛢️ `oil.nvim` - for idiomatic file editing.
 - ✅ `nvim-lint` - for reliable and dependable linting.
 - 🪥 `conform.nvim` - for asynchronous formatting that also formats on save.